prowler-cloud/prowler/README.md

 ### Bootstrap Script

 Quick bash script to set up a "prowler" IAM user with "SecurityAudit" and "ViewOnlyAccess" group with the required permissions (including "Prowler-Additions-Policy").
-To run the script below, you need user with administrative permissions; set the `AWS_DEFAULT_PROFILE` to use that account:
+To run the script below, you need a user with administrative permissions; set the `AWS_DEFAULT_PROFILE` to use that account:

 ```sh
 export AWS_DEFAULT_PROFILE=default